rdpahalavan/BERTSimilar/README.md

 File extensions supported are .docx and .txt (For other file types, please convert them to the supporting format)

-1) Using single text file (the content of the file will be taken as input and processed)
+1) Using a single text file (the content of the file will be taken as input and processed)

 ```python
 >>> similar = SimilarWords().load_dataset(dataset_path='Book_1.docx')